asdkant/bookify-mol/README.md

 The output is intended for use as an input file on [Calibre](https://calibre-ebook.com/), which will create an ebook file in whatever format you like.
 You'll probably want to tune the conversion so that it adds `<h1>` and `<h2>` header tags to the book's table of contents.
 I update `dl.sh` when a new chapter is released and upload a release, if you just want the ebook it's easier to grab that.

+You can find a list of the Reddit discussion threads related to the novel on [this reddit post](https://www.reddit.com/r/motheroflearning/comments/5v0zl0/links_to_discussion_threads/) (most are from r/noveltranslations and r/rational)

 ## Requirements / stuff used by these scripts
 * bash
 * standard linux userland tools: